 Why You'll Love These Raspberry and Cream Scones

-- They are made with frozen instead of fresh raspberries so you can make these healthy raspberry cream scones anytime of year!
+- You can make them all year: these gluten free scones are made with frozen instead of fresh raspberries, so you can make them anytime of year!

 - Butter: I use a plant-based butter to keep this recipe dairy free.
-I love the Miyoko's brand.
-Feel free to use dairy free or regular!
+Feel free to use dairy free or regular.

 - Egg: this helps give the scones some rise.

 - Yogurt: I use a dairy free coconut yogurt, but you can use whatever yogurt you love!
-Just use a plain yogurt or even vanilla for a little extra flavor.
+Opt for a plain yogurt or vanilla for a little extra flavor.

-- Frozen raspberries: this recipe calls for frozen raspberries as fresh berries will squish easily.
+- Frozen raspberries: fresh berries will squish easily.
 Juicy raspberries are amazing and can be used for topping and decoration, but frozen berries hold their shape for a better outcome.

 - Powdered sugar: this will be used for the sweet glaze.
 You can even make a refined sugar free version from home!